masasam/emacs-easy-hugo/README.md

 If not set the default easy-hugo-postdir will be "content/post".

-Easy-hugo will not start when easy-hugo-postdir don't exists.
+Easy-hugo will not start when easy-hugo-postdir doesn't exist.

 	(setq easy-hugo-postdir "content/posts")